amyjko/user-interface-software-and-technology/chapters/body.md

 Other ideas focused on the movement of the tongue muscles using optical sensors and a mouth retainer<saponas09a> and tongue joysticks for menu navigation<slyper11>.
 Some focused on the breath, localizing where a person was blowing at a microphone installed on a laptop or computer screen<patel07>.
 Others have defined entire gesture sets for tongue movement that can be detected non-invasively through wireless X-band Doppler movement detection<goel15>.

 While these explorations of limb-based interactions have all been demonstrated to be feasible to agree, as with many new interactions, they impose many gulfs of execution and evaluation that have not yet been explored.

-How can users learn what a system is trying to recognize about limb movement?
+* How can users learn what a system is trying to recognize about limb movement?
-How much will users be willing to train the machine learned classifiers used to recognize movement?
+* How much will users be willing to train the machine learned classifiers used to recognize movement?
-And when errors inevitably occur, how can we support people in recovering from error, but also improving classification in the future?
+* When errors inevitably occur, how can we support people in recovering from error, but also improving classification in the future?

 # Body